raqia-t/Agentic-AI-Powered-E-Commerce-Website/README.md

 ✅ This will:
--Generate FAISS embeddings from products.json + faqs_and_policies.csv
+- Generate FAISS embeddings from products.json + faqs_and_policies.csv
--Save index in embeddings/
+- Save index in embeddings/
--Create products and cart_items tables in PostgreSQL -Insert product data into the database
+- Create products and cart_items tables in PostgreSQL
+- Insert product data into the database

 ---